Shubam081220/Expense_Tracker_App/README.md

 # Expense Tracker App

 This is an expense tracker app built using ReactJS, MongoDB, and NodeJS.
-The app allows users to track their expenses and incomes by entering information such as the date, description, and amount of each transaction.
+The app allows users to track their expenses and incomes by entering information such as the date, description, and the amount of each transaction.
 The app includes a dashboard that displays the user's total expenses, total incomes, and net balance.
 Users can filter and sort their transactions by various criteria.

 ## Installation

 To install and run the app on your local machine, follow these steps:

-1. Clone this repository to your local machine: `git clone https://github.com/YoosufAathil/Expense-tracker-app-using-React-Js.git`
+1. Clone this repository to your local machine: `git clone https://github.com/Shubam081220/Expense_Tracker_App.git`
 2. Install the necessary dependencies by running `npm install` in the root directory of the project.
 3. Create a `.env` file in the root directory of the project and add the following variables:
 PORT=Your_PORT